Intentional Philanthropic Investments (IPI)

 We believe that investments made strategically and thoughtfully to address issues in our community are far more impactful than “checkbook” charity.
 Beyond making us feel good, intentional philanthropy solves problems, builds assets and provides a return to the people it serves.

 In order to have a clear picture of the landscape of intentional investment opportunity, investors need data.
-We offer national and reports which provide high level data to show trends in giving and philanthropic investment by affinity groups.
+Our IPI™ national and regional reports provide high level data to show trends in giving and philanthropic investment by affinity groups.

 Most Important Issues Facing the Black Community in Boston